 To account for the probability that new flows from WWTF discharges may occur in areas within the TMDL watersheds that are outside of the TRA Central Regional WWTF service area, a provision for future growth was included in the TMDL calculations based on population projections and per capita wastewater use.
-Current population projections for areas not serviced by the TRA Central Regional Facility were obtained from the 2010 U.S. Census (USCB, 2010), and 2040 projected population increases.
-Per capita wastewater use was obtained from the TRA and represents population projected for the year 2040.
+Current population projections for areas not serviced by the TRA Central Regional Facility were obtained from the 2010 U.S. Census (USCB, 2010), and 2040 projected population projected for the year 2040.